 Gerard has considerable experience in representing clients in confiscation, civil recovery and forfeiture proceedings.
 He is also regularly instructed to represent those applying to take part in confiscation proceedings as interested parties under section 10a of POCA.
 In 2021, Gerard represented an interested party who the prosecution asserted held substantial assets (including businesses and properties) on behalf of a convicted money launderer.
-Notwithstanding all parties were represented by QC and junior, at the conclusion of the hearing none of the disputed assets were ordered to have formed part of the confiscation proceedings.
+Notwithstanding all parties were represented by KC and junior, at the conclusion of the hearing none of the disputed assets were ordered to have formed part of the confiscation proceedings.
 Gerard has been instructed in respect of freezing injunctions and related High Court proceedings.
 Gerard is also instructed in respect of a substantial Restraint Order in respect of a criminal investigation that has lasted 4 years.

 R v Michael Nascimento – FCA application for a determination of hidden assets to the value of almost £2 million.
 Following a contested hearing the court determined MN’s hidden assets to be under £190,000.

 R v Graham Smith – Court of Appeal.
 Successfully argued that an employee of a freight forwarding company was not liable for the value of the entire fraud for the purposes of confiscation under the Criminal Justice Act 1988 (following the House of Lords’ Opinion in Regina -v- May & Others and Regina -v- Jennings & Others).
 Accordingly, a benefit figure of in excess of £15 million was reduced to “nil”.
 HMRC employed Standing Counsel to lead trial Counsel at the Court of Appeal.